Morning, Tuesday, 31st March 2020

-The Review is part of a major drive in government - which included the Modernising consumer markets green paper - that seeks to shift greater control over personal data to individuals.
+The Review is part of a major UK policy drive that seeks to shift greater control over personal data to individuals.

-With the Government consulting on its plans, delegates at this conference will consider the practicalities and impact of key proposals emanating from the Review, including:
+With the Government consulting on its plans, delegates will consider the practicalities and impact of key proposals emanating from the Review.

-- Tackling the ‘loyalty penalty’ in consumer markets and enabling consumers to more easily switch between service providers;
+- Tackling the ‘loyalty penalty’ and enabling consumers to more easily switch between service providers;

-- Putting in place necessary standards and safeguards for safety, security and trust in the handling and transfer of consumer data;
+- Standards for safety, security and trust in the handling and transfer of consumer data;

-- The potential for Smart Data initiatives to drive competition in the regulated industries and digital markets - with reference to the Furman Review of digital markets;
+- Smart Data initiatives to drive competition in the regulated industries and digital markets - in light of the Furman Review;

-- The potential impact on the communications sector of the new Open Communications initiative proposed by the Smart Data Review.
+- The new Open Communications initiative proposed by the Smart Data Review; and

 There will be keynote addresses from:

-- Imran Gulamhuseinwala, Trustee, Open Banking Implementation Entity
+- Imran Gulamhuseinwala, Trustee, Open Banking Implementation Entity; and

 - The Smart Data Review - key proposals and next steps;